I am going to share with you a new social media tool that is coming on the market soon. I was lucky enough to get my hands on it early.

 I am told the phone app isn’t too far behind.

 Disclaimer: I am a customer of Nimble but do not have a financial relationship with them at this time.
 I may in the future because I love teaching chamber pros how to grow their chambers through social media and digital marketing.
 I might even tell their members about it : )

-Join the conversation about Nimble in the Chamber Pros Forum.Connect with Frank...
+Join the conversation about Nimble in the Chamber Pros Forum.Get connected to Frank...